 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Sydney are 46.135 deg latitude, -60.183 deg longitude, and 121 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Sydney are 46.135 deg latitude, -60.183 deg longitude, and 121 ft elevation.

-The topography within 2 miles of Sydney contains only modest variations in elevation, with a maximum elevation change of 259 feet, and an average elevation above sea level of 89 feet.
-Within 10 miles contains significant variations in elevation (640 feet).
-Within 50 miles contains very significant variations in elevation (1,752 feet).
+The topography within 2 miles of Sydney contains only modest variations in elevation, with a maximum elevation change of 259 feet and an average elevation above sea level of 89 feet.
+Within 10 miles contains only modest variations in elevation (640 feet).
+Within 50 miles contains significant variations in elevation (1,752 feet).

 The area within 2 miles of Sydney is covered by artificial surfaces (35%), trees (20%), herbaceous vegetation (16%), and grassland (14%), within 10 miles by trees (66%) and water (14%), and within 50 miles by water (63%) and trees (31%).

 This report illustrates the typical weather in Sydney, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Sydney.

 For each station, the records are corrected for the elevation difference between that station and Sydney according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.